SasView/documents/Sasview Roadmap.md

 * Continue work to expand the size and diversity of the contributor commmunity
 * Create at least one more video tutorials
 * Expand use of wizards and intelligent user guidance
-* Add new workflow interfaces as appropriate
+* Add new workflow interfaces as appropriate (e.g. contrast match point, nuclear/magnetic separation, etc)
 * Documentation maintenance and development
 * Finish work on external database integration
 * Add the usual bug fixes and other minor improvements as time and interest permit